 by Editorial Staff and Contributors

-Tracheotomy is the surgical creation of an opening from the outside of the neck into the windpipe.
-A tube is inserted into the opening to allow for normal breathing.
+A tracheotomy is a surgery to make an opening in the neck.
+The opening is called a tracheotomy.
+It creates a path from the outside of the neck into the windpipe.
+A tube is often placed into the opening.

 Reasons for Procedure

-If you are planning to have a tracheotomy, your doctor will review a list of possible complications, which may include:
+Your doctor will review a list of possible problems.
+Some problems may include: